USER MANUAL

 Export Backup: While auto-backups are stored inside the app, you can also export backups to any location you choose - your Downloads folder, Dropbox, an external drive, etc. This is useful for extra safety or for moving your library to another computer.

 • Export Backup: Creates a backup file and lets you save it wherever you want.
 Use this before major changes or periodically for extra peace of mind.
+Sensitive items such as your last grid video paths and external library server URLs are kept in encrypted files inside the backup, not in plain text in the export.

 • Import Backup: Loads a backup file you previously exported.
 Your current library will be completely replaced with whatever is in that backup file.